ccloquet/ICU-babyphone/README.md

 # ICU babyphone

-Modern babyphone to transmit monitoring alarms in ICU units
+A modern babyphone to transmit ICU units monitoring alarms -- through Wifi/ethernet network -- to a smartphone

 _0. Features_